punxaphil/maxi-media-player/README.md

 ![img/layout_2.png](https://github.com/johanfrick/custom-sonos-card/raw/master/img/layout_2.png)

 ## Theme variables
-The following variables are available and can be set in your theme to change the appearence of the card.
+The following variables are available and can be set in your theme to change the appearance of the card.

+Read more about using theme variables here: https://www.home-assistant.io/integrations/frontend/#defining-themes

 | Name                                | Default                        |
 |-------------------------------------|--------------------------------|